 Life can feel like a juggling act as more and more individuals struggle to maintain a healthy balance in their lives with work, family, and the other elements of life.
 Short term, individuals may be able to muster up enough energy in keeping up with life's demands, however, long term, there can be consequences that inconveniently interrupt personal health and wellness.
 Either way . . . somethings got to give.

-The truth is, I was not always a ball of enthusiasm and positive energy.
+The truth is, I was not always a ball of enthusiasm and positive energy directed toward this thing we call, "Life."
 There was a time in my life where I was tired every minute of every day.
+Life was exhausting!
 I honestly thought everyone was like that; like it was part of the dense and debilitating human condition and it was my full-time job to live with it.
 In time, I got tired of being tired.
 I could no longer blame life on my feelings of being a limited human being.
-Many years of internal emotional struggle gave birth to the fulfilling life I am now living as a health and wellness practitioner, empowering countless individuals on a mind, body and spirit level.

 Most people, like you, want to be happy and healthy, filled with energy and excited to start a new day, however, a key component appears to be missing.
 “How do we get there?”
 How do we get from an empty gas tank to moving through the interstate of life unscathed?

 Your physical body can be compared to an interstate.
 It is a complicated infrastructure of energy highways that run through your veins, organs, bones, tissues, or anything that makes up the intricate parts of you.
 Keep in mind that your emotions derived from your life experiences, are also a part of that infrastructure along that energy highway.
 If we dissect the word, ‘emotion’ into two parts, it can also be interpreted as “E” equals energy and “M” equals motion” or simply put, “Energy in motion.”